pivotal/blog/content/post/upgrade_2.2-2.3_on_nsx-t.md

 date: Thu Sep  6 10:44:30 PDT 2018
 draft: false
 short: |
-  How to upgrade an NSX-T-based PAS 2.2 foundation to 2.3 without downtime
+  How to upgrade an NSX-T-based PAS 2.2 → 2.3 foundation without downtime
-title: Safely Upgrading PAS 2.2 → 2.3 with NSX-T Load Balancers
+title: Safely Upgrading PAS 2.2 with NSX-T Load Balancers
 ---

-When customers with vSphere+NSX-T-based foundations upgrade PAS (Pivotal Application Service) from 2.2 to 2.3, their Cloud Foundry may become unreachable as their NSX-T static load balancer server pools have been emptied.
+When customers with vSphere+NSX-T-based foundations apply a stemcell update, update a tile, or upgrade PAS (Pivotal Application Service) from 2.2 to 2.3, their Cloud Foundry may become unreachable as their NSX-T static load balancer server pools have been emptied.

 This blog post describes a method to ensure availability during upgrades.
 We use a combination of customized Operations Manager [resource configs](https://docs.pivotal.io/pivotalcf/2-2/customizing/config-er-vmware.html#resources) and BOSH [VM Extensions](https://bosh.io/docs/terminology/#vm-extension).

+The sample workflow in this post is for upgrading PAS 2.2 to PAS 2.3 with an Operations Manager upgrade; however, it can also be adapted to stemcell or tile upgrades as well.

 _Operations Manager 2.3 introduces the capability to manage the full lifecycle of the membership of the NSX-T load balancer pools, which relieves customers of